 We can compile a Postcode Data Pack in PDF format that includes a combination of demographic mapping information that has been summarised for an individual postcode that matches your interests and requirements.

-We can use our six step data analysis process to include in the Postcode Data Pack any of the options from the Local Area Data Pack (above) with two slight variations:
+We can include in the Postcode Data Pack any of the options from the Local Area Data Pack (above) with two slight variations:

 - the maps use the postcode boundary for the area size